 Another commemorates George Forrester, dean of guild of Dundee, who died on 3 Jan 1675, aged 40.
 This monument on the "burial place of the family of Forrester of Forrester" was, it seems, in 1811, "repaired by James, only son of the late Alexander Strachan, merchant in Dundee, kinsman and heir to Mrs Helen Forrester, last survivor of the family who are interred here".
 Helen Forrester died on 10 Apr 1788.
-The name of the Right Rev. John Strachan, bishop of Brechin, who died unmarried on 2 Feb 1810, is also on the tomb [Alison Mitchell (ed.), Angus Monumental Inscriptions Pre-1855, vol. 4; also Tombs of the Dundee Howff, 80].
+The name of the Right Rev. John Strachan, bishop of Brechin, who died unmarried on 2 Feb 1810, is also on the tomb [Howff, no. 80; Alison Mitchell (ed.), Angus Monumental Inscriptions Pre-1855, vol. 4].

 It is unclear who the "Forresters of Forrester" were; the principal family of that name were the Forresters of Corstorphine.